-The data in this grey box is from an observational study.
-It should be interpreted cautiously as it is not a randomized controlled trial or in the Product Monograph.
+The data in this grey box is from a Norwegian observational study.
+It should be Interpreted cautiously as it is not a randomized controlled trial or in the Product Monograph.

-- 81% of patients in the PsoriaMaxTM 80 mg BID arm attained PASI 90 vs 63% of patients in the PsoriakTM 100mg OD arm (p<0.001) - 70% of patients in the PsoriaMaxTM 80 mg BID arm attained PASI 100 vs 55% of patients in the PsoriakTM 100 mg OD arm (p=0.02)
+81% of patients in the PsoriaMaxTM 80 mg BID arm attained PASI 90 vs 63% of patients in the PsoriakTM 100mg OD arm (p<0.001)

-At week 24, the average Dermatoloy Life Quality Index (DLQI) in the PsoriaMaxM 80 mg BID arm was 6.2 vs 8.2 in the PsoriaMaxM 80 mg BID arm (p<0.001)
+70% of patients in the PsoriaMaxTM 80 mg BID arm attained PASI 100 vs 55% of patients in the PsoriakTM 100 mg OD arm (p=0.02)

-OASIS3 is a retrospective cohort study.
-The results should be interpreted with caution as it featured neither randomization nor blinding.
-Alcohol consumption, a notable potential confounder, was not addressed through the study methodology or analysis.
-Additionally, the study's applicability to the Canadian healthcare system has not been fully established as the data is sourced from a patient record database in Norway.
+At week 24, the average Dermatoloy Life Quality Index (DLQI) in the PsoriaMaxTM 30 mg BID arm was 6.2 vs 8.2 in the PsoriaMaxTM 80 mg BID arm (p<0.001)

-CLARITY was a phase 3, multicenter, randomized controlled trial study of up to 52 weeks in totalo duration.
-The study included a controlled trial study of up to 52 weeks in totalo duration.
-The study included a primary endpoint was PASI 100 at Week 16.
+DASIS3 is a retrospective cohort study.
+The results should be interpreted with caution as it featured neither andomization nor blinding.
+Alcohol consumption, a notable potential confounder, was not addressed nrough the study methodology or analysis.
+Additionally, the study's applicability to the Canadian healthcare ystem has not been fully established as the data is sourced from the PAtientPulse patient record database tCLARITY was a phase 3, multicenter, randomized controlled trial study of up to 52 weeks in totalo duration.
+The study included a 30-day screening period and eligible patiens (n=395) were randomized in 1:1 ratio (PsoriaMaxTM: n=198; PsoriatalTM: n=197).
+The rimary endpoint was PASI 100 at Week 16.

-If A multinational, multicenter, post-authorization, observational study conducted to assess the risks and benefits of PsoriaMaxTM in routine care for unselected patients with psoriasis.
-19,564 patients with moderate or severe psoriasis were enrolled in the study and received a dose that is aligned to the Product Monograph.
-The primary endpoint was PASI 90, secondary endpoints were PASI 75 and PASI 100.
+A multinational, multicenter, post-authorization, observational study conducted to assess the risks and benefits of PsoriaMaxTM routine care for unselected patients with psoriasis.
+19,564 patients with moderate or severe psoriasis were enrolled in the tudy and received a dose that is aligned to the Product Monograph.
+The primary endpoint was PASI 90, secondary endpoints vere PASI 75 and PASI 100.